 Start with an Amel corn and an Anery corn.
 These would be "aaEE" and "AAee."
-When these two are crossed together, each offspring would inherit "aE" from the Amel parent, and "Ae" from the Anery parent.
+When these two are crossed together, each offspring would inherit a chromosome with "aE" from the Amel parent, and a chromosome with "Ae" from the Anery parent.